Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **Q.1.a.** Look around the world from the perspective of an integrated systems engineer.
 Find an example of an integrated system, either natural or engineered.
 Submit a photo of the system you found and provide a one line description of the system itself.

 **Q.1.b.** Draw the generic system architecture with appropriate units for your system.
 Label the input(s) and output(s) to the system.
+What signals are used as inputs and outputs (Add units if appropriate)?
+Hint: Do your best to draw a clear and easy to follow diagram.

 **Q.1.c.** Revisit [Acoustic reporter genes for noninvasive imaging of microorganisms in mammalian hosts](https://www.nature.com/articles/nature25021) paper.
-Draw a generic system architecture that describes the cells with an acoustic reporter.
+Would you describe the gas vesicle proteins as a sensor, logic, or actuator?
+Draw a generic system architecture to describe the cell with engineered gas vesicles from the paper -  what are the input(s) and output(s) to this system?

 Note: If you want to learn more  about abstraction, sensors, and actuators in living matter check out **BIOE 44: Fundamentals for Engineering Biology Lab**